 The Google Display Network gives you the opportunity to connect with your customers in a variety of ad formats across the digital landscape.
 The network includes over two million websites that reach over 90% of people on the internet.

-Display & Video 360 ads can be used in your remarketing campaigns, to reach out to visitors who’ve come on your webpage but have left without fulfilling a conversion goal.
+Display & Video 360 ads can be used in your remarketing campaigns to reach out to visitors who’ve come to your webpage but have left without fulfilling a conversion goal.

 Both search and display ads allow marketers to create and measure effective paid advertising campaigns that reach their audiences and convert them.